Supporting People Living with Post-Traumatic Stress Disorder

 ‘A set of reactions that can develop in people who have experienced or witnessed an event which threatened their life or safety, or that of others around them, and led to feelings of intense fear, hopelessness or horror.’

 The person with PTSD may find themselves reliving the event when they don’t want to, being wound-up or highly strung and avoiding any reminders of the event.
 These symptoms can be significantly disabling for the person.

 The first line of treatment for PTSD is not medication.
 Medication can be used as an adjunct therapy to help manage some of the symptoms, but essentially what we want to use are psychological therapies, and these take time.
 The cornerstone of treatment requires confronting the traumatic memory with a qualified clinician (ACPMH 2011).

-Nurses and midwives often find themselves in a dual role, managing the physical condition of their client or patient, which is their primary role (for example, an MVA survivor in an orthopaedic ward) as well as the mental and emotional health of the person, and this may well involve PTSD symptoms.
+Healthcare professionals often find themselves in a dual role, managing the physical condition of their client or patient (usually their primary role: e.g. an MVA survivor in an orthopaedic ward) as well as the mental and emotional health of the person, and this may well involve PTSD symptoms.
 So what can you do to support and assist this client?

 There are three key areas where the healthcare professional can help a client living with PTSD:

 You may not be involved in the long-term treatment of the person with post-traumatic stress disorder, but these simple interventions that you can offer will have a significant, positive impact on them.